kirandash/django/blog/readme.md

 5. store/utility.js: contains code for updatingObject
 6. Add the reducer to createStore fn in index.js.
 (Create separate store.js file in future projects)
 7. Provide the store to App component in index.js

+### 9.2 autoSignup with authCheckState action - FE
+1. Add connect from react-redux to App component.
+2. Create authCheckState action in actions/auth.js file to keep checking for authentication if app reloads.